NTIA/scos-sensor/README.md

    deactivates the entry after a single task is scheduled.
 One-shot entries can be used with a future start time.

  - *task*: A representation of an action to be run at a specific time.
-A schedule entry represents a range of tasks.

  - *task result*: A record of the outcome of a task.
 A result is recorded for each task after the action function returns, and includes metadata such as